sofoxe1/encrypted-socket/readme.md

-collection of various network related stuff used by my other projects probably not secure and inefficient, DO NOT USE minimum python version 3.10
+collection of ...stuff
+it's probably not a good idea to use any of this